lewisbar/lewisbar.github.io/_posts/2025-11-23-swiftui-custom-back-button.md

 ---

 ## Links and References
+- You can find the code on [GitHub](https://github.com/SwiftForPirates/Custom-Back-Button-Example).
-I found the solution for restoring the swipe gesture (step 5) here: [Reddit comment by Tabonx](https://www.reddit.com/r/SwiftUI/comments/1g0pmst/comment/mx2sy0s).
+- I found the solution for restoring the swipe gesture (step 5) here: [Reddit comment by Tabonx](https://www.reddit.com/r/SwiftUI/comments/1g0pmst/comment/mx2sy0s).